cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 bindings for mutate state but on explicit function invocations.
 Consider the next select component:

 Pretty common.
-Change the selection invokes the `selectShipment` action with one value, and that action mutatates some value.
+Change the selection invokes the `selectShipment` action with one value, and that action mutates some value.
 However, set some state as result of some user interaction is so common that there is a built in way to avoid having to define such simple functions over and over: The `mut` helper.

 This helper creates a function that will set on some property the first argument it receives.
 The following